info @ bluetourturkey.com

 It’s crucial to pick the ideal gulet for your cruise.
 Before making your choice, take into account the staff, amenities, and size.
 For your comfort and enjoyment, many gulets have individual staterooms, en-suite toilets, and roomy sun terraces.

 Between May and October, when the weather is nice and the seas are calm, is the best time to take a blue cruise.
-But, if you want less crowding, think about scheduling your trip during April, May, September, or October.
+But if you want less crowding, think about scheduling your trip for April, May, September, or October.

 The best way to experience Turkey’s breathtaking Turquoise Coast is to take a gulet cruise from Fethiye to Kas.
 You will remember this trip for the rest of your life because of its rich history, beautiful scenery, and quaint villages.